lime-green/remote-docker-aws/README.md

 #### `watched_directories`
  - defaults to: `[]`
- - list of paths to sync by `rd sync`
+ - list of paths to watch by `rd sync`

  Profiles are a way to organize and override settings for different projects.